joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/big-o/lesson-notes/README.md

 What if the songs were organized alphabetically?

-Then we could perform a binary search.
+Then we could perform a `binary search`.

 We would start at the middle and then check if there is a match.
 If it matches we're done!